-The Company's aggregate operating, investing and financing activities during 2014 resulted in a net cash outflow of \$6,682,346.
-As described under Results of Operations, the Company has undertaken a number of cost-saving initiatives including closing its main office in Vancouver in Q4 2013, and a significant staff reduction.
-In a further effort to preserve cash, the Company has entered into the Arbitration Costs Funding Agreement with the Fund pursuant to which the Fund covers on a non-recourse basis most of the costs and expenses related to the Company's international arbitration proceedings against Bolivia in consideration for a portion of any recoveries received by the Company pursuant to the arbitration proceedings or any settlement with Bolivia.
+The Company's aggregate operating, investing and financing activities during the year ended December 31, 2015 resulted in a net cash outflow of \$2,213,883.
+In an effort to preserve cash, the Company has entered into the Arbitration Costs Funding Agreement with the Fund pursuant to which the Fund covers on a non-recourse basis most of the costs and expenses related to the Company's international arbitration proceedings against Bolivia in consideration for a portion of any recoveries received by the Company pursuant to the arbitration proceedings or any settlement with Bolivia.

-As at December 31, 2014, the Company had working capital of \$4,330,368, including cash and cash equivalents of \$4,837,862.
-The Company remains in a strong financial position to continue activities at its Escalones and Gold Springs projects, to fund the costs and expenses related to its international arbitration proceedings against Bolivia that are not otherwise covered by the Fund, and to meet its other working capital requirements for 2015.
+As at December 31, 2015, the Company had working capital of \$2,319,636, including cash and cash equivalents of \$2,316,468.
+The existing working capital is expected to be sufficient to enable the Company to continue with its planned activities at its Gold Springs and Escalones projects, to fund the costs and expenses related to its international arbitration proceedings against Bolivia that are not otherwise covered by the Fund, and to meet its other working capital requirements for the next twelve months.